japila-books/spark-sql-internals/docs/spark-sql-properties.md

     `spark.sql.shuffle.partitions` cannot be changed in Spark Structured Streaming between query restarts from the same checkpoint location.

 Use [SQLConf.numShufflePartitions](SQLConf.md#numShufflePartitions) method to access the current value.

+## <span id="spark.sql.debug.maxToStringFields"> spark.sql.debug.maxToStringFields

+Maximum number of fields of sequence-like entries can be converted to strings in debug output.
+Any elements beyond the limit will be dropped and replaced by a "...
+N more fields" placeholder.

+Default: `25`

+Since: `3.0.0`

+Use [SQLConf.maxToStringFields](SQLConf.md#maxToStringFields) method to access the current value.